 As I discussed before in order to maximize our nitric oxide levels and its blood flow boosting effects.
 To do this we need to do our best to eliminate any foods that increase our stress levels or cause vasoconstriction.

 There are five main hormones that have a vasoconstrictive effect including: epinephrine, norepinephrine, angiotensin II, vasopressin and serotonin.
 For a more detailed breakdown on what foods we recommend avoiding and why, again I highly recommend checking out The Thermo Diet Program, but for now I will provide a brief list:

-- L-tryptophan rich foods: Tryptophan is a precursor to serotonin in the body which can act as a vasoconstrictor in the body
+- Food containing the Amino Acid L-tryptophan: Tryptophan is a precursor to serotonin in the body which can act as a vasoconstrictor in the body

 - Polyunsaturated fatty acids: Once ingested, polyunsaturated fatty acids are broken down due to the high heat and acidity of the body.
 This results in free radicals and stress down the line.